Absence of induced magnetic monopoles in Maxwellian magnetoelectrics: Axion Maxwell equations for a semi-infinite magnetoelectric

-{\it Axion Maxwell equations for a semi-infinite magnetoelectric ---} Given the textbook nature of the problem on one the hand and the importance of its exact solution on the other, we present the steps to obtain a direct solution for the electric and magnetic fields in a semi-infinite three-dimensional Maxwellian magnetoelectric in some detail.
+Given the textbook nature of the problem on one the hand and the importance of its exact solution on the other, we present the steps to obtain a direct solution for the electric and magnetic fields in a semi-infinite three-dimensional Maxwellian magnetoelectric in some detail.
 The effective Lagrangian density is given by \cite{Qi-2008},

 where ${\cal L}_a$ is given above and Gaussian units are being used.
 Similarly to Ref. \cite{Qi_image_monopole}, we assume that the (toplogical) magnetoelectric medium occupies the region $z\leq 0$, with the surface at $z=0$ separating it from a trivial insulator, which we assume to be the vacuum, see Fig.~\ref{Fig:Pointcharge}.
 Thus, we have a dielectric constant $\epsilon=1$ and $\theta=0$ for $z>0$.
 We further assume for simplicity that the magnetic properties are such that $\mu=1$ for all $z$.
 The easiest way to obtain the field equations is to write the standard Maxwell equations in the presence of matter and recall that,